splunk/public-o11y-docs/sp-oncall/spoc-integrations/setup-single-sign-on-sso-and-user-provisioning-with-okta-beta.rst

 follows:

-**For Users to be removed who are part of On-call rotations, Escalation Policies or User is overriding another user’s on-call in Scheduled Overrides**
+**For Users to be removed who are part of On-call rotations, Escalation Policies or User is overriding another user's on-call in Scheduled Overrides**

 1. Find all the teams the user is part of or teams in which the user